calicojack1720/calicojack1720/README.md

 <div align="left"
 </div>

 Currently studying cybersecurity at St. Vincent college and on my own.
 Looking to learn more about programming and IT in general to develop my skills.
-More coming soon (hopefully)!

  - 🔭 Interests:
     - Security and exploitation - ![TryHackMe](https://img.shields.io/badge/TryHackMe-000000?logo=tryhackme&logoColor=white) ![HackTheBox](https://img.shields.io/badge/HackTheBox-000000?logo=hackthebox&logoColor=green)